Pranaykokkonda/netdata-task7/README.md

 ### 🔧 Prerequisites

-- Docker installed and running
+- 🐳Docker is installed and actively running on the system.
-- Port `19999` available on your system
+- 🔓Ensure port `19999` is open and accessible on your system's firewall or security group to allow external access to the Netdata dashboard.

 ---